Herniated Disc Treatment in Portland, OR

 A herniated disc is a part of the disc nucleus that is compressed and extruded out of the annulus into the spinal canal in presence of a tear or rupture in the annulus.
 Herniated discs are in an early stage of degeneration.

 When a spinal disc herniates, some of its inner material may leak and it may quickly go from normal life to triggering back pain and possibly pain and nerve symptoms along the leg.
-If you are experiencing a slipped disc in Portland, do not worry, we’ll walk you through all that is there to know about a slipped disc.
+If you are experiencing a slipped disc, our Portland chiropractor specializes in spinal treatments, he will walk you through all that is there to know about a slipped disc.

 Slipped disc or herniated disc can occur in any part of your spine, from your neck to your lower back.
 It most commonly occurs in the lumbar area.
 A slipped disc can exert too much pressure on the spinal nerves and muscles around the disc.